Avalanche: Notable avalanches

-Two avalanches occurred in March 1910 in the Cascade and Selkirk Mountain ranges; on 1 March the Wellington avalanche killed 96 in Washington state, United States.
+Two avalanches occurred in March 1910 in the Cascade and Selkirk Mountain ranges.
+On 1 March the Wellington avalanche killed 96 in Washington state, United States.
 Three days later 62 railroad workers were killed in the Rogers Pass avalanche in British Columbia, Canada.

 During World War I, an estimated 40,000 to 80,000 soldiers died as a result of avalanches during the mountain campaign in the Alps at the Austrian-Italian front, many of which were caused by artillery fire.
 Some 10,000 men, from both sides, died in avalanches in December 1916.

 In the Northern Hemisphere winter of 1950–1951 approximately 649 avalanches were recorded in a three-month period throughout the Alps in Austria, France, Switzerland, Italy and Germany.
 This series of avalanches killed around 265 people and was termed the Winter of Terror.

 The avalanche in Biały Jar occurred on 20 March 1968, sweeping away 24 people who were walking along the bottom of Biały Jar ravine in the Giant Mountains.
-Five of them, who were thrown aside by the avalanche, managed to survive.
-The remaining 19 people – including 13 Russians, 4 citizens of East Germany, and two Polish citizens – lost their lives.
+Five of them, who were thrown aside by the avalanche, would survive.
+The remaining 19 people – including 13 Russians, 4 citizens of East Germany, and two Polish citizens – were killed.
 A total of 1,100 people took part in the rescue operation.

 A mountain climbing camp on Lenin Peak, in what is now Kyrgyzstan, was wiped out in 1990 when an earthquake triggered a large avalanche that overran the camp.
 Forty-three climbers were killed.

 In 1993, the Bayburt Üzengili avalanche killed 60 individuals in Üzengili in the province of Bayburt, Turkey.

 A large avalanche in Montroc, France, in 1999, 300,000 cubic metres of snow slid on a 30° slope, achieving a speed in the region of 100 km/h.
 It killed 12 people in their chalets under 100,000 tons of snow, 5 m deep.
 The mayor of Chamonix was convicted of second-degree murder for not evacuating the area, but received a suspended sentence.

 The small Austrian village of Galtür was hit by the Galtür avalanche in 1999.
 The village was thought to be in a safe zone but the avalanche was exceptionally large and flowed into the village.
 Thirty-one people died.

-On 1 December 2000, the Glory Bowl Avalanche formed on Mt.
-Glory which is located within the Teton Mountain Range in Wyoming, United States.
-Joel Roof was snowboarding recreationally in this backcountry, bowl-shaped run and triggered the avalanche.
-He was carried nearly 2,000 feet to the base of the mountain and was not successfully rescued.

 On 28 January 2003, the Tatra Mountains avalanche swept away nine out of a thirteen-member group heading to the summit of Rysy in the Tatra Mountains.
 The participants of the trip were students from the I Leon Kruczkowski High School in Tychy and individuals associated with the school's sports club.

 On 3 July 2022 a serac collapsed on the Marmolada Glacier, Italy, causing an avalanche that killed 11 alpinists and injured eight.